Easy and fun sewing projects

 How to make a simple cotton skirt tutorial

-– if you want to lengthen the skirt – easy peasy!
-Just cut a strip the same width as the main rectangle and sew it right sides together at the hem.
+• Lengthening the skirt: Need a longer skirt?
+No problem – cut a strip the same width as the main rectangle and sew it to the hem.
+Instant length!

 Let’s keep in touch!
 You can find me on FacebookInstagram, and Pinterest.